Hollywood (Tercer Cielo album): Yo te extrañaré

 The first single from the album was "Yo te extrañaré" immediately distributed to Christian radio in Spanish in Central America, Mexico and the United States, the song was written and co-produced by Juan Carlos Rodríguez.
-Latin pop song with religious influences.
-The single was placed in the 27th position of the Latin Pop Airplay list of US magazine Billboard seven weeks by staying within their sales and reproductions American radios.
+The single was placed in the 27th position of the Latin Pop Airplay list of US magazine Billboard seven weeks by staying within their sales and reproductions of American radios.
 This song caused controversy among the religious public because of the subject matter of the lyrics which at first glance is the conversation between one person dead and another alive.
 The singer, Rodríguez, explained on Twitter:

 Juan Carlos said in a separate statement "This song is very special.
 We never thought it would have much impact, it really is a very pleasant surprise for it to be used at such a difficult time for someone ...
 I never imagined that it would become an anthem".
 In 2013 the singer Lupillo Rivera made a Mexican regional music version of the song dedicated to his late sister Jenni Rivera.
 Later in 2009 Tercer Cielo recorded the song in mariachi version and included it on the album Gente común, sueños extraordinarios.

 Si no estás junto a mí

-Close to the end of 2008, the second radial and commercial single from the album started getting airplay on radio stations, "Si no estás junto a mí" was written and co-produced by Juan Carlos.
+Close to the end of 2008, the second single from the album started getting airplay on radio stations, "Si no estás junto a mí" was written and co-produced by Juan Carlos.
 It is the opening song to the album, it was selected because of its good Latin beat and pop with contemporary arrangements.
 On May 13, 2013 became a Lyric Video Song, published in the official YouTube account group, the video was animated and directed by the same member Juan Carlos.